 What if you could use the natural inclinations of your brain to transform your life?
 If you practice the following action until it's automatic, you'll do just that!

 Simple, right?
 Well, if it's so simple, then why don't more people do it?
 Why are so many people stuck with bad habits?

 A Key Action to Form a New Habit

 As humans, we have the propensity to keep our eye on what's wrong.
 This inclination exists because the brain makes two jobs important: 1) keeping us safe; and 2) finding better ways.
 Because we tend to look for what's wrong to achieve these objectives, we find fault instead of focusing on what we want.
 Thus, things don't change.
 The more we feel stuck, the more we complain: my spouse doesn't spend enough time with me; my kids are whiny and disrespectful; my boss doesn't appreciate my work; my friend is too busy; there's never enough money; and so on.

 Let's take the first complaint: my spouse doesn't spend enough time with me.
-If we identify what we really want, it may be to spend quality time with our spouse at least three times a week.
+If we identify what we really want, it may be to spend quality time with our spouse regularly.
 Now that we have identified what we want, it's clearer what actions we can take to change the outcome.
-Perhaps we leave work early one night a week and meet our sweetie for a special dinner; we rearrange our schedule to spend quality time with our spouse on a day they're home; and finally we might ask our spouse to go on a date night once a week and take turns planning it.
+Perhaps we leave work early one night a week and meet our sweetie for a special dinner; we rearrange our schedule to spend quality time with our spouse on a day they're home; and finally, we might ask our spouse to go on a date night once a week and take turns planning it.
 Now, the unhappy feelings are replaced with happy feelings and the brain moves toward pleasure to create more of the same!